THIS YEAR’S SESSION & WORKSHOPS:

 2. How to Write a Page-Turner for Mystery/Crime/Thriller/Suspense Writers, taught by D.M.
 Pulley.
 Learn techniques that keep readers hooked from the first page to the last.
 Best-selling author D.M.
 Pulley shares her thoughts on the elements of a good mystery, building suspense, and how to up the stakes in any story.
 Brainstorming sessions and guided writing prompts will help participants explore the nature of suspense and how to better engage their audience.

 3. How to Revise and Self Edit Your Manuscript — Without Losing Your Mind.
 This workshop focuses on tips to help you dive back into your story after typing “The End.”
 Learn how to refine your writing, improve your work, and wrestle the beast into something someone will want to publish.

 BLOCK FIVE: 4:00 – 5:00

-1. Twenty Questions You Need Answered Before You Seek an Agent or Self-Publish Your Book.
-Before you publish your work or query an agent, there are plenty of things you need to know — such as how to submit to agents properly, how to find the best self-publishing service for your need, what social media channels you should be on already, how to launch your book right, how to draft a compelling query/pitch and synopsis, how to find other writers who can help you, and much more.
+1. 18 Frequently Asked Questions About Publishing All Writers Should Know, taught by Brian Klems.
+Before you publish your work or query an agent (and after), there are plenty of things you need to know — such as how to submit to agents properly, what social media channels you should be on already, how to launch your book right, how to draft a compelling query/pitch and synopsis, how to land book blurbs, how to find other writers who can help you, and much more.